Midterms reinforce Christian voter trends on abortion, GOP | Times Leader

 Only about one in 10 voters nationwide and across most states say abortion should be illegal in all cases, according to AP VoteCast.
 Even among white evangelical voters, while most say abortion should generally be illegal, only about two in 10 say abortion should be illegal in all cases.

-Despite , abortion opponents took heart from some other election results.
-Michael New, who teaches social research at The Catholic University of America, cited the comfortable re-election victories for GOP Govs. in Texas, in Georgia, in Florida and in Ohio.
+Despite setbacks on the ballot measures, abortion opponents took heart from some other election results.
+Michael New, who teaches social research at The Catholic University of America, cited the comfortable re-election victories for GOP Govs.
+Greg Abbott in Texas, Brian Kemp in Georgia, Ron DeSantis in Florida and Mike DeWine in Ohio.

 “All these governors signed strong pro-life laws and did not hide from the abortion issue,” New said.